 The Department of International Studies is an integral part of the Indiana University Hamilton Lugar School of Global and International Studies, with faculty drawn from a wide range of disciplines.

 The Department of International Studies offers two degrees: the Bachelor of Arts (B.A.) or Bachelor of Science (B.S.).
 The two degree options begin the same way, making it easy to adjust your path as your interests develop.
 The B.S. degree is the more quantitatively oriented option.
-The department also offers a minor in International Studies and a Certificate in Global Service and Peace Corps Preparation.
+The department also offers a major in International Law and Institutions, a minor in International Studies, and a Certificate in Global Service and Peace Corps Preparation.
 Check your bulletin for more information about these opportunities.

 Students select a thematic concentration through which they gain an understanding of a topic or set of issues across several different cultures.
 They also choose a regional focus in order to develop a depth of knowledge about a particular region.